jleben/stitch/doc/pages/connections.md

 ===========

 Connections solve the problem of passing a reference to a shared object to multiple threads and managing the object's lifetime.
+Connections improve modularity: they enable writing classes which can communicate in a thread-safe manner without the awareness of each other's existence.

 A connection represents the sharing of an object between two threads.
 However, each of the two threads only needs to interact with an object that represents one endpoint of the connection.
 A third thread can connect and disconnect the endpoints, which automatically creates and destroyes the shared object as needed.